salujajaskeerat/ELP305-TribeD-documentation/index.md

 Hence, $0 \leq ω \leq (P_{wind}/86.1)^{1/2}$

-Abbreviation in the above used formulas are given in the following table:
+Abbreviations in the above-used formulas are given in the following table:

 | Abbreviation      | Meaning                            |
 | ----------------- | ---------------------------------- |